codefresh-io/docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

 You can set this message for your Helm release in three ways:

-1. When you manually install a Helm release from the [Helm charts screen]({{site.baseurl}}/docs/deployments/helm/helm-charts-and-repositories/#install-chart-from-your-helm-repository), there is a field for this message.
+1. When you manually install a Helm release from the [Helm charts screen]({{site.baseurl}}/docs/deployments/helm/helm-charts-and-repositories/#install-a-chart-from-your-helm-repository), there is a field for this message.
 1. Set the property `commit_message` inside the [notes.txt](https://helm.sh/docs/chart_template_guide/notes_files/){:target="\_blank"} file of your chart.
-1. By providing an environment variable called `COMMIT_MESSAGE` within your [pipeline Helm step]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/).
+1. By providing an environment variable called `COMMIT_MESSAGE` within your [Helm pipeline step]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/).

 ## Roll back a Helm release